JoergFiedler/PrettyPrintTrello/README.md

 --------

     npm install
-    bower install
+    node_modules/bower/bin/bower install
     grunt all

 Use It
 ------
-Add folder ``chrome-extension`` as unpacked extension to your browser.
+Add folder ``chrome-extension`` as an unpacked extension.
 A new icon will appear next to your location bar.
 Go to your Trello board and hit it!

 There are 2 modes:
-- Print cards from lists, if you hit the button while your board is visisble
+- Print cards from lists, when you hit the button while your board is visible
-- Print check items from cards, if you hit the button while a card is open
+- Print check items from cards, when you hit the button while a card is open